BagritsevichStepan/lock-free-data-structures/README.md

 ```

 ### <a name="lock_atomic_memcpy"></a>Atomic Memcpy
+The other problem is that, `memcpy_load` and `memcpy_store` operations can be performed simultaneously in different threads.
+If they are not synchronized, then according to the C++ standard, this is undefined behavior.

+So we need to implement `atomic_memcpy_load` and `atomic_memcpy_store` operations.

 ## <a name="lock_bench"></a>Benchmarks.
 TODO
 Benchmark measures throughput between 2 threads for a queue of `int` items.